What does the Blue cave visit look like during a tour?

 The Blue cave managing company’s staff bring the visitors into the cave in the following way:

-The cave is stunning, but really small and only 3-4 boats can be inside at the same time.
+The cave is stunning, but small and only 3-4 boats can be inside at the same time.

 Nor the weather, of course..